 Gary was commissioned by the Florida International Festival 2007, in Daytona Beach, to create the 2007 festival poster for the London Symphony Orchestra.
-He has participated in many invitational, juried, and solo exhibits in museums, art centers and galleries, as well as plein air paintouts, throughout the State of Florida.
+He has participated in many invitational, juried, and solo exhibits in museums, art centers, and galleries, as well as Plein air paintouts, throughout the State of Florida.
 He participated in “The Heart Of Florida Paintout 2008″ in Gainesville, FL., Open Air Arts 2009, and 2010, in Melrose and his work was featured on the cover of the 2009 event guide.
 All featured artists contributed to the Conservation Trust for Florida, The Alachua Conservation Trust, and the Putnam County Environmental Council, in those regional paintout events.

-He has created public art as well as participated in fund raising activities, such as painting a violin for the Florida Orchestra and Tampa Bay Performing Arts Center.
-He has supported and works with The Conservation Trust for Florida, The Alachua Conservation Trust, and the Putnam County Environmental Council, in their efforts to save land from the developers, for the future generations in Florida.
+He has created public art as well as participated in fundraising activities, such as painting a violin for the Florida Orchestra and Tampa Bay Performing Arts Center.
+He has supported and works with The Conservation Trust for Florida, The Alachua Conservation Trust, and the Putnam County Environmental Council, in their efforts to save the land from the developers, for future generations in Florida.
 His articles on local and Florida environmental issues have been published in the newspapers.
 Upon the opening of his solo exhibit in 2004, the Gainesville Sun labeled Gary “a local treasure”.
-Many works are included in the State of Florida Permanent Art Collection, The University of Florida Collection, The Geiger-Percy Florida Collection, The Kwik King Corporate collection and many other prestigious private and corporate art collections nationwide.
+Many works are included in the State of Florida Permanent Art Collection, The University of Florida Collection, The Geiger-Percy Florida Collection, The Kwik King Corporate collection, and many other prestigious private and corporate art collections nationwide.
 He is represented by Fine Art Galleries, Interior Designers (ASID), and Art Consultants throughout the Southeast United States.
 The Harn Museum of Art in Gainesville, Florida, has limited edition prints of works available for purchase.

 530 Burns Gallery ARTicle- Finding the Essence in Florida's Landscape